 It is my third wife, sir; I never had no wife that be so taken with books, and I thought to find the cause of it, d’y’see, but it were no witch I blamed her for.
-He is openly weeping.
-I have broke charity with the woman, I have broke charity with her.

 After Martha’s trial, Giles is racked with guilt for asking Hale about her books.
 Though he never accuses her of witchcraft, in Act I Giles implies that Martha’s reading is suspicious because her books are “strange” and “she hides them” when he walks past.
 He also claims they make him uneasy and interrupt his prayer, but the narrator clarifies that Giles never remembers his prayers regardless of Martha’s reading.
 Even though Giles’ comment has no bearing on Martha’s conviction, he feels guilt for telling the truth, whereas the accusers feel no guilt about lying.

 Excellency, there are orphans wandering from house to house; abandoned cattle bellow on the highroads, the stink of rotting crops hangs everywhere, and no man knows when the harlots’ cry will end his life—and you wonder yet if rebellion’s spoke?